-“You may already have.”
-Braddock took a sip of the drink and nodded in approval at Charlie.
+“You may already have,” Braddock said as he winked at her.
+He took a sip of the drink and nodded in approval at Charlie.
 “This drink.
 This reminds me of a Pisco Sour in Argentina?
 Have you ever been to Argentina?”

 “I can’t say I have,” he said as he wiped the bar.

 “Argentina is a fascinating place.
 The reason I bring it up is because I was just there last year.
 That’s where a lot of the contents of this book took place.
 It led to the capture of Denis Kruger.
 A very dangerous man in the Schutzstaffel.”